SAP/ui5-webcomponents/packages/playground/docs/components/components.md

 # Components

-In this section you can find out API docs & samples for all of our components.
+In this section, you can find out API docs & samples for all of our components.

 {:toc}